-At the “Cantina il Cavaliere” we have chosen a system of integrated farming because it combines environment and health, technical knowledge and production, balance and sustainability.
+We at Cantina il Cavaliere have made a choice of integrated cultivation that combines environment and health, technical knowledge and production, balance and sustainability.

-Integrated agriculture mostly covers the areas of:
+Integrated agriculture is mainly applied in the areas of: